mcandre/buttery/README.md

 # ABOUT

-The popular [GIF](https://en.wikipedia.org/wiki/GIF) format has *technically* supported animation loops for a long time.
-However, many GIF creators do not take full advantage of the format's capabilities. `buttery` helps to edit GIF files into smoother animation sequences.

-Common GIF animation quirks may include:
+Animators have enjoyed creating digital animations for many years, thanks to the popular [GIF](https://en.wikipedia.org/wiki/GIF) format.
+In fact, GIF as a *technical* subject has not been the easiest for artists to consume.

+Take a tour of available GIF's online, and you may find:

+* File corruption
-* Very long sequences
+* Very long animations
+* Animations too long or too short
+* Animations that halt after a few seconds
-* Sequences consisting of a single frame
+* GIF's consisting of a single frame
-* Animation halts after a few seconds
 * Jerky motion

-Enter `buttery`.
-With `buttery`, we can resolve many of these issues by programmable edits.
-We want to give artists more power to create and showcase their craft!
+`buttery` treat many of these issues with simple, programmable edits.
+Our goal is to make the GIF format manipulation process easier, and to generate more pleasing images.
+Showcase your craft!

 # EXAMPLE